Happy Hour Hail! August 11, 2023

 One particularly intense storm tracked from south of Willmar to south of Rochester during the early evening, producing a continuous swath of strong winds and half dollar to golf ball-sized hail, with hail the size of baseballs reported north of Buffalo Lake in Renville County.

 Four similarly powerful thunderstorm cells moved across the northern, western, central, and eastern portions of the Twin Cities area between 4:30 and 6:30 PM.
-The large thunderstorms darkened the skies, forcing streetlights on across virtually everything inside the 494/694 loop, as constant thunder and vivid lightning signaled the approach of the storms.
-Hail the size of ping pong balls, golf balls, tennis balls, and even baseballs pounded the most heavily populated portions of the Twin Cities, leaving streaks of hail damage stretching across Plymouth, Robbinsdale, Golden Valley, St. Louis Park, Edina, Minneapolis, Richfield, and St. Paul.
+The large thunderstorms darkened the skies, forcing streetlights to come on across everything inside the 494/694 loop, as constant thunder and vivid lightning signaled the approach of the storms.
+Hail the size of ping pong balls, golf balls, tennis balls, and even baseballs pelted the most heavily populated portions of the Twin Cities, leaving streaks of hail damage stretching across Plymouth, Robbinsdale, Golden Valley, St. Louis Park, Edina, Minneapolis, Richfield, and St. Paul.
 The storms struck the two downtowns as bars, clubs, and restaurants were filling up with Friday crowds, many of whom then witnessed golf ball-sized hail or larger banging off of windows and smashing on the pavement outside.
 Winds intensified as these storms crossed the Mississippi River, and the St. Paul airport at Holman Field reported a wind gust to 68 mph.

 Additional storm cells in southwestern and southern Minnesota produced large hail and wind damage as well.